Farnam Jahanian: Early life and education

-Farnam Jahanian was born in Iran, where his family hails from Tehran.
+Farnam Jahanian was born in Tehran, Iran, in 1961.
 He emigrated to the United States in 1977 at the age of 16 and completed high school in San Antonio, Texas.

 Jahanian received a Bachelor of Science degree in computer science from the University of Texas at San Antonio in 1982.
 He earned a master's degree in 1987 and a PhD in computer science in 1989 from the University of Texas at Austin.
 After receiving his PhD, Jahanian began his career at IBM’s Thomas J. Watson Research Center, where he was a research staff member from 1989 to 1993.

 Career

 University of Michigan

-In 1993, Jahanian joined the faculty at the University of Michigan where he would spend the next 21 years.
-He held the Edward S. Davidson Collegiate Professorship in the College of Engineering and served as Chair for Computer Science and Engineering from 2007 to 2011 and the Director of the Software Systems Laboratory from 1997 to 2000.
+In 1993, Jahanian joined the faculty at the University of Michigan in Ann Arbor.
+He held the Edward S. Davidson Collegiate Professorship in the College of Engineering and served as chair for Computer Science and Engineering from 2007 to 2011 and as the director of the Software Systems Laboratory from 1997 to 2000.

-His research spans distributed computing, network security and network protocols and architectures.
-His research has been sponsored by NSF, DHS, DARPA, NSA, ONR as well as companies like Cisco, Intel, Google, Boeing, VeriSign, Hitachi, Hewlett-Packard and IBM.
+His research areas have included distributed computing, network security and network protocols and architectures, and has been sponsored by the NSF, DHS, DARPA, NSA, ONR as well as companies like Cisco, Intel, Google, Boeing, VeriSign, Hitachi, Hewlett-Packard and IBM.
 One of Jahanian’s most cited papers is "Safety analysis of timing properties in real-time systems."

 While at the University of Michigan, Jahanian led several large-scale research projects that studied the growth and scalability of the Internet infrastructure, which ultimately transformed how cyber threats are addressed by Internet Service Providers.
 In the late 1990s, his research team, including former students, Craig Labovitz and G. Robert Malan, demonstrated fundamental limitations in the core routing architecture of the Internet by uncovering the fragility of the underlying routing infrastructure.
 The group’s seminal work on Internet routing stability and convergence served as a catalyst for significant changes in commercial Internet routing software implementation and impacted routing policies employed by Internet Service Providers worldwide.
 The centerpiece of this work was recognized with an ACM SIGCOMM Test of Time Award in 2008.

 Anticipating the emergence of increasingly complex, widely distributed cyber-attacks on IP-based networks, long before terms such as “distributed denial of service” and “zero-day worms” entered the mainstream, Jahanian’s research team led an effort to develop new techniques that combine network topology information and traffic flow statistics to detect, backtrack and filter DDoS attacks.